 - Scroll depth – how far down the page has the visitor scrolled

 - Only during your open office hours – when an agent is available to reply

-What the Prompt should say and do
+What will the Prompt say and do?

 This is where you give the Prompt purpose.
 Are you trying to start more conversations or encourage your visitors to take action on something?
 You can customise the following options:

 - Sender – who the Prompt is from.
 Either a team member or your 'Company'.

 - Style – how the Prompt is presented.
 Either as a 'Invitation to chat' or a 'Call to Action'.

 - Message – what should the Prompt say.
 You can include text, emoji, links, and buttons (if you choose the Call to Action style).

 - Sent as – “Teaser” or “Full text”.
 Teaser is a smaller message bubble – this is handy if you want to send a really long message but don’t want the message to take up the entire height of the screen.
 Full text just ensures the whole message shows – ideal for messages of 5-8 lines.

 Encourage a response – the Prompt is displayed with a reply box underneath it.